zephramg/CS30P3F2024/README.md

 This repository contains course materials, assignments, and projects for the CS30 Fall 2024 semester.

 ### Chapter 10 - CSE3010: Computer Science 3 📚
-- **Description**: Explores advanced computer science topics, moving from procedural to object-oriented programming.
-Covers binary/hexadecimal numbers, basic computer hardware concepts, and the impact of technology on society.
+- **Description**: Introduction to GUI/event-driven programming in Java, and covers social impacts of technology.

 ### Chapter 11 - CSE2130: File Structures and Exception Handling 1 📂
 - **Description**: Focuses on using files to store and retrieve data efficiently.
 Students learn techniques for organizing data in external files and handling file-based problems.